David-Durst/embeddedHaskellAetherling/theory/Basic.md

 One set of rewrite rules convert programs in the sequence language to ones in the space-time IR.
 Another set of the rewrite rules used by the auto-scheduler convert between programs in the space-time IR.

-We prove properties of the rewrite rules and auto-scheduler using isomorphisms.
+We use isomorphisms to prove that the rewrite rules and auto-scheduler preserve program semantics.
 The data types in the sequence language and space-time IR are isomorphic.
 These isomorphisms mean that, for any function the sequence language, there are contextually equivalent functions using the space-time IR.
 The rewrite rules are the conversions between contextually equivalent functions.
+The auto-scheduler only transforms code using the rewrite rules.
 Thus, the rewrite rules and auto-scheduler preserve semantics even while changing parallelism and resource requirements.

 We also prove properties of the auto-scheduler by defining properties of the operators in the space-time IR.
 We axiomatize the properties for time, throughput, and resource requirements of the IR's operators.
-Using these, we prove that the auto-scheduler always produces efficient, maximally parallel code.
+The properties enable us to prove that the auto-scheduler always produces programs in the space-time IR that are efficient and maximally parallel.

 # Sequence Language
 Programmers use Aetherling by writing code in the sequence language.